England drawn against Italy and Germany in UEFA Nations League

-England, Italy and Germany were placed in the same group in the draw for the next edition of the UEFA Nations League on Thursday.
+England, Italy and Germany were placed in the same group in the draw for the next edition of the UEFA Nations League on Thursday, a competition in which France will defend their title.

 England drawn against Italy and Germany in UEFA Nations League